Memory Care vs. Home Care for Dementia: What’s the Difference?

 Companionship, which includes reading aloud, chatting, and in-home activities

 Transportation to doctor’s appointments, physical therapy, or errands

 Assistance with activities of daily living like dressing, bathing, and grooming

 Meal preparation or delivery

-Familiarity Many seniors have lived in the same house for decades, and moving to a new, often smaller, home is a difficult and emotional process.
+Aging in place.
+Many seniors have lived in the same house for decades, and moving to a new, often smaller, home is a difficult and emotional process.

-One-on-one interaction In-home care ensures your loved one has the entire attention of a visiting aide.
+One-on-one interaction.
+In-home care ensures your loved one has the entire attention of a visiting aide.
 In senior living communities, staff members must tend to multiple residents.

 Can memory care be offered by home care providers?

 While home care can’t provide the structural or design benefits of a memory care community, dementia care at home can help seniors with Alzheimer’s or another type of dementia age in place.
 To make the right choice for your loved one, it’s important to understand the difference between memory care and home care for dementia.